testfairy/testfairy-connect/README.md

 TestFairy Connect is designed to help developers integrate their bug tracking systems running behind firewall with their TestFairy account.

-The key part of TestFairy Connect is the agent service (TFC Agent) that runs on a system also behind firewall, connecting to both
+The key part of TestFairy Connect is the agent service (TFC Agent) that runs on a system also behind firewall, connecting both
 TestFairy's web app and bug tracking system.

-## Agent

-### Installation Requirements
+## Installation Requirements

-* Nodejs (verified with 4.2)
+* Nodejs 4.2+
-* npm (verified with 2.14)
+* npm 2.14+
-* git (verified with 1.7 and 2.5)
+* git 1.7+ or 2.5+
 * For TFS integration, please see [additional requirements](#additional-requirements) too

-### Installation
+## Installation
+    mkdir testfairyconnect
+    cd testfairyconnect #this is the installation dir - where you run the TFC Agent from mkdir node_modules
     npm install https://github.com/testfairy/testfairy-connect

+## Running TFC Agent
+### Manually
+From the installation dir run:

+    node node_modules/testfairy-connect/service.js

+### As a Windows Service
+Upon installation, you'll find ```TestFairy Connect``` under Windows Services.
+Upon successful [configuration](#configuration), you can try starting the service from the Services console.

-### Configuration
+## Configuration

 Configuration file `config.json` is located in `.testfairyconnect` under running user's home directory.
-Usually:

 In linux

-    /home/testfairyconnectuser/.testfairyconnect/config.json
+    ~/.testfairyconnect/config.json

 In Windows

-    C:\Users\testfairyconnectuser\.testfairyconnect\config.json
+    C:\Users\MyUser\.testfairyconnect\config.json

 You'll need the following data: